 Absolute References in Excel – do you know how to make a cell reference absolute in your spreadsheets?

-In an Excel spreadsheet (the technical name being a worksheet) there are many cell references that are used in calculations and formulas.
+In an Excel spreadsheet (technical name – worksheet) there are many cell references that are used in calculations and formulas.
 A cell reference is created where a column and row intersect.
 For example, in the cell that intersects column A and row 4 will have the cell reference of A4.

 When you then create formulas and calculations in Excel, you use these cell references to build them up.
-If you then copy the calculation or formula in the spreadsheet it will be copied relative to the row or column that it is copied in to.
-This is relative copying.
-However, there will be some instances where you will want a cell to be ‘fixed’ in the formula or calculation so that when it is copied, that cell does not change, it remains the same within the formula or calculation.
-This is called an absolute reference.
+Therefore when you copy the calculation or formula, it will be copied relative to the row or column that it is copied in to.
+In this example, this is called relative copying.
+However, there will be some instances where you will want a cell to be ‘fixed’ in the formula or calculation.
+This is so when it is copied, that cell does not change, it remains the same within the formula or calculation.
+In this instance, this is called an absolute reference.

-There are two ways you can make a cell reference absolute or ‘fix it’, by using $ signs or by naming cells.
+There are two ways to make a cell reference absolute.
+Firstly by using $ signs and secondly by naming cells.
 The video below shows you a different example of how you can use absolute references.
-If you want to know more about absolute references and how to create them, take a look at our previous hint and tip here.
+Meanwhile, if you want to know more about absolute references and how to create them, take a look at our previous hint and tip here.

 The video below shows you what an absolute reference is and how you can make a cell reference absolute in Excel.
-It takes you through the 3 different types of absolute references that you can have and then also how that makes copying your calculation into other cells easier.
+It takes you through the 3 different types of absolute references that you can have.
+As well as this, it shows how that makes copying your calculation into other cells easier.

-Take a look below at the video to find out more and then try it out using the example spreadsheet below in the button!
+Watch the video below to find out more.
+After that, try it out using the example spreadsheet below!

-Click on button to the right to download the example spreadsheet shown in the video to try it out yourself!
+Click here to download the example spreadsheet shown in the video to try it out yourself!
 (It is blank so that you will have to create the calculation yourself!)

-We hope you have enjoyed this hint and tip on absolute references in Excel, why not take a look at some previous ones too?
+We hope you have enjoyed this hint and tip on absolute references in Excel.
+Why not take a look at our previous one on 365 Maps in Excel?